Siris01/hyper-shellect-fork/README.md

 The project can also be utilized outside of Hyper, if you just want a simple terminal switcher.

-1. `git clone https://github.com/paulomanrique/hyper-shellect2` or `npm i hyper-shellect2` wherever you'd like the tool installed
+1. `git clone https://github.com/paulomanrique/hyper-shellect-fork` or `npm i hyper-shellect-fork` wherever you'd like the tool installed
 2. Create a `.env.json` file in the root of the installed project with the same shellect configuration object as used by Hyper
 3. Run `npm start` from the root or `node /path/to/run.js` from anywhere
 4. Be content!